Huia Samuels: Death

 With storylines having dried up with the character of Huia, producers decided to axe the character in a truly dramatic fashion.
 Producer Jason Daniel decided to have the character killed off in October rather than the December cliffhanger so as that the storylines gain momentum.
 A storyline running alongside parallel to Huia's was that of corrupt pharmaceutical company and its annoyance at Ant Richards for stealing the documents.
 Daniel decided to kill off the character of Huia with the subject of terrorism, stating; "We're living in a world now where bits of terrorism pop up all over the place, who would've thought Bali a couple of years ago?
 There have also been some scary incidents in schools, not just in the US but here, too.
 You look at the reports of how teachers are treated by their students, so I don't think any of it is unbelievable.
 We don't want to create a precedent but we always like to look at the world around us and think, 'What if?' " The writing team consulted The New Zealand police and bomb squads to accurately portray the bombing.
 Daniel tried to create the illusion on screen that Ant was going to be killed off, saying; "The predictable story would have been that Ant was the victim, obviously, he was intended to be."
-The storyline saw Huia fall pregnant following a one-night stand with ex fiance Craig Valentine.
+The storyline saw Huia fall pregnant following a one-night stand with ex fiancé Craig Valentine.
 She decides to leave the city only to be talked round by Craig.
 While going to a meeting, she borrows Ant's car and following an argument with Sarah turns on the ignition, only to be killed in a firery explosion that injures numerous bystanders including Sarah and Tania Jeffries.
-Daniel was pleased with the end result, saying; "Baghdad comes to Shortland Street, I don't think anyone will have seen that coming."
+Daniel was pleased with the result, saying; "Baghdad comes to Shortland Street, I don't think anyone will have seen that coming."
 The episode was followed up by a week of aftermath episodes, including the initial aftermath and then several episodes involving the grief and coming to terms of the death, then Huia's funeral at her marae and finally a storyline that saw news reporters arriving to the hospital.